zheda-mai/zheda-mai.github.io/_pages/about.md

 # News
+- <span style="color:#e67300">Oct 2022 — **IPM** Acceptance</span>

+  [Unintended Bias in Language Model-driven Conversational Recommendation](https://arxiv.org/abs/2201.06224) was accepted to Information Processing and Management (IPM)!
+We investigate how unintended bias — i.e., language variations such as name references or indirect indicators of sexual orientation or location that should not affect recommendations — manifests in significantly shifted price and category distributions of restaurant recommendations

+- <span style="color:#e67300">Sept 2022 — **ECCV 2022** Workshop Acceptance</span>

+  [TransCAM: Transformer Attention-based CAM Refinement for Weakly Supervised Semantic Segmentation](https://arxiv.org/abs/2203.07239) was to the [Learning from Limited and Imperfect Data (L2ID) Workshop](https://l2id.github.io/l2id2022/) at ECCV 2022!
+We propose TransCAM, a Conformer-based solution to WSSS that explicitly leverages the attention weights from the transformer branch of the Conformer to refine the CAM generated from the CNN branch.
+TransCAM is motivated by our observation that attention weights from shallow transformer blocks are able to capture low-level spatial feature similarities while attention weights from deep transformer blocks capture high-level semantic context.

 - <span style="color:#e67300">April 2022 — **SIGIR 2022**  Acceptance</span>

   [Mitigating the Filter Bubble while Maintaining Relevance: Targeted Diversification with VAE-based Recommender Systems](https://sigir.org/sigir2022/) was accepted to ACM SIGIR 2022!
 In this paper, we propose a novel methodology that trains Concept Activation Vectors (CAVs) for targeted topical dimensions (e.g., political polarization).
 We then modulate the latent embeddings of user preferences in a state-of-the-art VAE-based recommender system to diversify along the targeted dimension while preserving topical relevance across orthogonal dimensions.

-- <span style="color:#e67300">March 2022 — New Preprint on arXiv</span>

-  [TransCAM: Transformer Attention-based CAM Refinement for Weakly Supervised Semantic Segmentation](https://arxiv.org/abs/2203.07239) was on arXiv!
-We propose TransCAM, a Conformer-based solution to WSSS that explicitly leverages the attention weights from the transformer branch of the Conformer to refine the CAM generated from the CNN branch.
-TransCAM is motivated by our observation that attention weights from shallow transformer blocks are able to capture low-level spatial feature similarities while attention weights from deep transformer blocks capture high-level semantic context.